AmitMandliya/constable-github-action/results.md

   * This points to a conclusion that the weights for all these files need to be readjusted.

 ### Conclusions
   After conducting 10 experiments on 7 different repositories, we gathered qualitative and quantative feedback.
 We are thankful to all of our subjects for that.
-By going through the feeback we received and the observations to took, we conclude that Constable Github Action is currently performing well but not the best.
-However, it can be definitely improved into a better application.
-From the readings of our experiment, we are laying out certain suggestions for design of Constable 2.0.
+By going through the feeback we received and the observations, we conclude that Constable Github Action is currently performing well but not the best.
+However, it can definitely be improved into a better application.
+From the readings of our experiment and what we have perceived from them, we are laying out certain suggestions for design of Constable 2.0.

 ### Design for Constable 2.0
   1. Consider code coverage of the repository.